MOSEK/Mosek.go/doc/source/mosek.rst

 be used.
 In general, if :math:`A` is inputted in many small chunks, setting this value may speed up the data input phase.

-It is not mandatory to call this function, since |mosek| will reallocate internal structures whenever it is necessary.
+It is not mandatory to call this function, since MOSEK will reallocate internal structures whenever it is necessary.

 Observe the function call has no effect if both ``maxnumcon`` and ``maxnumvar``